- January 28, 2013

 Syder Arcade is a fast-paced, old-school shoot 'em up game that pays homage to Amiga games of the 90s.
 It offers a challenging and uncompromised experience with no coins or grinding, focusing on player skill and dodging a barrage of enemy fire.
 With its fierce action and classic design, Syder Arcade provides a nostalgic trip back in time for seasoned players and a benchmark for newcomers to the genre.

-- Syder Arcade offers a nostalgic experience reminiscent of classic arcade shooters, with great graphics and a fun soundtrack.
+- Syder Arcade offers a nostalgic experience reminiscent of classic shooters like Gradius and R-Type, with modern graphics and engaging gameplay.

-- The gameplay is engaging, allowing players to flip their ship and face enemies from both sides, adding a unique twist to the traditional shoot 'em up formula.
+- The game features a unique mechanic allowing players to flip their ship and attack enemies from both sides, adding depth to the gameplay.

-- The campaign is relatively short, with only six levels, which may leave players wanting more content.
+- The campaign is relatively short, consisting of only six levels, which may leave players wanting more content.

 “The graphics are beautiful, the soundtrack is great, enemies are fun to shoot.”

 “Unplayable, I have a pretty performing PC but the game has a weird visual stutter, no matter the graphic settings.
-I tried them all; tried to change the refresh rate of the monitor too, no joy; it makes you sick.”
+I tried them all; I even changed the refresh rate of the monitor, but no joy.
+It makes you sick.”

 “I appreciate the optional graphic filters that make the game look like various old computer systems, but the game's visual design wasn't built for it.
 The reduced colors, pixelation filter, and clashing smoothness of the actual game make them terrible for actual gameplay; they are essentially useless other than giving players a nostalgia trip.”